-- \cdot A restriction on the use of brought forward losses (including capital losses) may affect Groups that were previously loss making that become profit making, and have profits over £5m. - This measure may result in cash tax being payable before all of the trading losses brought forward have been utilised. - ·Structures and Buildings Allowances were introduced for eligible costs incurred where contracts were entered on or after 29th October 2018.
-Structures and Buildings allowances will be available when the asset is brought into use. - · New Super Deductions capital allowances were announced in the Chancellor's Spring 2021 Budget for eligible costs incurred between 1st April 2021 and 31st March 2023, where contracts were entered on or after 3rd March 2021.
+$\cdot$ A restriction on the use of brought forward losses (including capital losses) may affect Groups that were previously loss making that become profit making, and have profits over £5m.
+This measure may result in cash tax being payable before all of the trading losses brought forward have been utilised.

+•Structures and Buildings Allowances were introduced for eligible costs incurred where contracts were entered on or after 29th October 2018.
+Structures and Buildings allowances will be available when the asset is brought into use.

+$\cdot$ Super Deductions capital allowances were introduced for eligible costs incurred between 1st April 2021 and 31st March 2023, where contracts were entered on or after 3rd March 2021.
 The tax relief is available in the form of a 130% first year allowance in relation to qualifying plant and machinery assets and a 50% first year allowance for most qualifying special rate assets.